-This is important because, with a high leverage ratio, the distance to your liquidation price distance will be very close so you can’t afford to enter over and over again only to be thrown out.
+This is important because, with a high ratio, the distance to your liquidation price distance will be very close so you can’t afford to enter over and over again only to be thrown out.

-This is a typical pattern I see among beginner traders, they focus on a range-bound market because it seems safer, only to get stopped out on 80% of their trades.
+This is a typical pattern I see among beginner traders, they focus on a range-bound market because it seems safer, only to get stopped on 80% of their trades.

 Take a look at the screenshot of a trending day in the BTCUSD pair: